Fahd-Har/CW2025/README.md

 - **Sound** Path: src/main/java/com/comp2042/view/soundBoard/Sound.java
     - Handles and imports all sound related logic to enhance game play.

+- **HighscoreEntry** Path: src/main/java/com/comp2042/model/scoreBoard/HighscoreEntry.java
+  - Uses serializable to store the player's final score, level, lines, time, and the GameMode to ensure scores are tracked separately for each difficulty mode.

+- **ScoreboardManager** Path: src/main/java/com/comp2042/model/scoreBoard/ScoreboardManager.java
+  - Stores the player's records in the file, **_highScores.dat_**
+  - Manages a map to keep the scoreboard for each mode different.
+  - Includes logic for loading, sorting, and maintaining only the top 5 scores for each mode.

+- **ScoreBoardScene** Path: src/main/java/com/comp2042/model/scoreBoard/ScoreBoardScene.java
+  - Handles the scoreboard scene that shows the player.
+  - Implements logic to switch the displayed scoreboard via buttons for Normal, Hard, and Extreme modes.

 ## Modified Java Classes
 ### File Refactoring